plopjs/plop/README.md

 # Taking it Further

 There is not a lot needed to get up and running on some basic generators.
-However, if you want to take your plop-fu futher, read on young padawan.
+However, if you want to take your plop-fu further, read on young padawan.

 ## Using a Dynamic Actions Array
-Alternatively, the `actions` property of the [GeneratorConfig](#-interface-generatorconfig-) can itself be a function that takes the answers data as a parameter and return the actions array.
+Alternatively, the `actions` property of the [GeneratorConfig](#-interface-generatorconfig-) can itself be a function that takes the answers data as a parameter and returns the actions array.

 This allows you to adapt the actions array based on provided answers: